ten7/handbook.ten7.com/_pages/04_ourbenefits.md

 - An unpaid personal leave of absence is limited to one per year and must be approved by the CEO.
 - During your leave, you're technically not employed with TEN7.
 For legal reasons we will disable all of your TEN7 accounts, such as Slack, Email, 1Password and Jira.
 - Your health, dental, vision, short-term disability and life insurance will remain active.
-- Your sabbatical start date will be postponed by the duration of your absence.
 - Any stipend amounts will be reduced proportionally according to the length of time you were absent.
 - Accepting employment elsewhere during your leave of absence will result in termination of employment with TEN7.
 - If you don’t return to work on the scheduled date, you’ll be considered to have voluntarily resigned from the company.